nikku971/Rock-paper-scissor/README.md

 # Rock-paper-scissor
-Simple code for game Rock-paper-scissor
+Simple code for game Rock-paper-scissor in c++